 Introduction

-• An experiment consists of q sequence of independent Bernoulli’s trials (i.e., each trial can result in a success ($S$) or a failure ($F$)),
+• An experiment consists of a sequence of independent Bernoulli trials (each trial results in success or failure)

 • The experiment continues until a total of $r$ successes have been observed, where $r$ is a specified positive integer.